RedHat-UX/red-hat-design-system/elements/rh-dialog/docs/40-accessibility.md

 Each dialog needs an accessible name.
 If a dialog has a heading tag in the `header` or default slot, it will automatically be used as the accessible name of the dialog.

-Users can optionally provide an `accessible-label` attribute which overrides the built-in `aria-labelledby` functionality:
+If there is no slotted heading, users should provide an `accessible-label` attribute, the value of which will be used as the accessible name:

 ```html
 <rh-dialog accessible-label="Page Properties" trigger="first-modal-trigger">